GoranKukic/premium-roof/README.md

 ## The brief

-- Build web page by given design,
-- Use React and Next.js,
+- Used React and Next.js,
-- Style it with Tailwind,
+- Styled with Tailwind CSS,
-- Web page should be fully responsive down to 260px of viewport width,
+- Web page should is fully responsive down to 250px of viewport width,
-- Using TypeScript would be nice,
+- Used TypeScript in some componentse,

 ## Development requirements